 40:00 - How has your coverage of Social Psychology evolved over time?

-In Episode 12 of Insights into Teaching Introductory Psychology, we discuss practical ways to help your students relate to the material while reaffirming the science behind human behavior.
+In Episode 12 of Insights into Teaching Psychology, we discuss practical ways to help your students relate to the material while reaffirming the science behind human behavior.

 2:40 – Goals when teaching the Motivation and Emotion Chapter

 6:05 – Where in the Intro Psych course do you cover M&E?

 8:35 – Cutting content…what do you have to leave out?

 10:55 – Strategies for starting lecture in M&E